alabou/bcp-007-01/docs/Overview.md

 ### NDI SDK

 The NDI Software Development Kit (SDK) is offered in two variants.
-The base version SHALL be referred to as **NDI Standard SDK**, The Advanced SDK SHALL be referred to as **NDI Advanced SDK**.
-References to **NDI SDK** SHALL be interpreted to apply to both the **NDI Standard SDK** and **NDI Advanced SDK**.
+The base version is referred to here as **NDI Standard SDK**, The Advanced SDK is be referred to here as **NDI Advanced SDK**.
+References to **NDI SDK** apply to both **NDI Standard SDK** and **NDI Advanced SDK**.

 ### Native NDI Device

 A “device” as defined in the NDI SDK.
-This SHALL NOT be inferred to be a “Device” as defined in the NMOS Glossary.
+This is not the same as a “Device” as defined in the NMOS Glossary.
 Note that the same physical or logical apparatus MAY simultaneously act as an NMOS Device and a Native NDI Device.

 ### NDI Stream